VMware disk loss

 VMware disk loss detaches the disks that are attached to a Linux OS based VMware VM.

-This fault helps determine how resilient an application is to the unplanned scaling of K8s pods.
+• VMware disk loss determines the resilience of an application to the unplanned scaling of K8s pods.

 Prerequisites

-- Execution plane is connected to vCenter and the hosts on port 443.
+• Execution plane should be connected to vCenter and host vCenter on port 443.

-- VMware tool is installed on the target VM with remote execution enabled.
+• VMware tool should be installed on the target VM with remote execution enabled.

-- Adequate vCenter permissions to access the hosts and the VMs.
+• Appropriate vCenter permissions should be provided to access the hosts and the VMs.

 apiVersion: v1